To learn more about your favorite instructors, select their name below.

-Linnea has travelled near and far, and has led trips for many years, including Mystery Trips for Quest for 4 years.
+Linnea has travelled near and far, and has led trips for many years, including Mystery Trips for Quest since 2009.
 She enjoys planning these short, one-day trips for Quest.
 There are many opportunities for adventure, learning, and fun in our area.

 Michael is a full time instructor and consultant.
 He has worked with consumer electronics since 1991.
 He enjoys working with students of all ages and understands how to bring the real-world experience and outstanding technical knowledge to the classroom.
 Michael has a natural ability to break down and explain all technical topics and programs for maximum comprehension.
 He welcomes beginner-to-expert levels in a non-intimidating comfortable pace that makes learning fun.

 I am a retired K-12 teacher and administrator.
 I am interested in the writing process and have taught it to students as young as 4th grade, to secondary students, and adults.
 I am a published writer and now write short stories and poetry.